 Most products on this page are from partners who may compensate us.
 This may influence which products we write about and where and how they appear on the page.
 However, opinions expressed here are the author's alone, not those of any bank, credit card issuer, airline or hotel chain.
 This page may include information about American Express products currently unavailable on Slickdeals.
 American Express is not a partner of Slickdeals.

-When you reach the checkout counter in a store or want to complete a purchase online, you have several options for how to pay.
-Cash, check, debit and credit cards are among the most popular ways to pay for a wide variety of transactions, but for many savvy spenders, a credit card is by far their favorite way to pay—and I agree.
+When you reach the checkout counter in a store or want to buy something online, you have several options for how to pay.
+Cash, debit cards and credit cards are among the most popular choices, but for many savvy spenders, a credit card is their favorite way to pay—and I agree.
 My credit cards have given me back thousands of dollars in rewards and benefits, among other perks.

 - Credit cards offer generous fraud protection benefits.